 Hiking options may include:

-Whether Fell: A walk through Hawes and past the Wensleydale Creamery will take us up Whether Fell.
+Whether Fell: A walk through Hawes and past the Wensleydale Creamery will take us up to Wether Fell.
 Part of our route follows Cam High Road, an old Roman way.
-Contouring Whether Fell, with fine views back over Hawes and the valley, we’ll then descend back into town and return to the hotel.
-Hiking Time: 4 hrs.
-30 mins; Elev. gain: 1,298′; Elev. loss: 1,298′; Distance: 8 miles.
+Tracing along Whether Fell, with fine views back over Hawes and the valley, we’ll descend back into town and return to the hotel.

-After settling into the Gold Rill Hotel, a traditional English hotel surrounded by fields and with view of the lake, we’ll have time for lunch in town before walking to the Wordsworth Trust for a tour of Dove Cottage and visit to the Wordsworth Museum.
-Driving time: 1 hr.
-30 mins.; Hiking Time: 30 mins.
+We'll stay at a traditional English hotel surrounded by fields and fells.
+After settling in, we’ll have time for lunch in town before walking to the Wordsworth Trust for a tour of Dove Cottage and a visit to the Wordsworth Museum.

 Once again, there are many great hiking and walking options in and around Grasmere.
 Each day we will offer guided walking options geared to the interests and abilities of the group, and we will also have time to relax at the hotel and explore the shops and galleries of Grasmere.